graphql-python/graphene/docs/types/schema.rst

         subscription=MyRootSubscription
     )

-A Root Query is just a special :ref:`ObjectType` that :ref:` defines the fields <Scalars>` that are the entrypoint for your API.
+A Root Query is just a special :ref:`ObjectType` that defines the fields that are the entrypoint for your API.
 Root Mutation and Root Subscription are similar to Root Query, but for different operation types:

 * Query fetches data
 * Mutation changes data and retrieves the changes